JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ### Flag Geo 5

-There are many quick and dirty ways to discover this flag _(this is why the point value was low)_, for simplicity sake, given that you already have access to the places.sqlite file and you know the original reason for investigating Mr. Smiley's computer was to get your hands on a copy of the Midterm test.
+There are many quick and dirty ways to discover this flag _(this is why the point value was low)_, for simplicity's sake, given that you already have access to the places.sqlite file and you know the original reason for investigating Mr. Smiley's computer was to get your hands on a copy of the Midterm test.
 You can use the URL with the title "Midterm Test" from the places.sqlite file and paste it into your browser:

 ![midterm](midterm.png)

 From here you can see the important part of the document.
 However, __SYNT{F3PE3G5-Y05G}__ is the right format but not the right letters.
 Any CTF veteran should quickly realize that __SYNT__ is simply a ROT13 shift of __FLAG__.
 Shifting the full value we get the final flag __FLAG{S3CR3T5-L05T}__.

 _Credit to the solution of this flag goes to the teams who reached out to me while solving this flag!
-This was a much simpler way then I had planed for this flag!
+This was a much simpler way then I had planned for this flag!
 Cheers!_